 ITS provides the campus with high quality, innovative technology services that are constantly evolving and improving.
-Our iPad one-to-one program is one of the first in the world to be tied to our general education program (GC Core).
-Graduate students may purchase one iPad mini at discount prices through the ITS office.
-Begin the lease/purchase process.
+Goshen is a leader in mobile e-learning.
+Our iPad one-to-one program is one of the first in the world to be tied to our general education program (Goshen Core).
 ITS offers a 24-hour virtual lab service using VMWare virtual desktops to deliver institutionally-licensed software to any device, anytime, anywhere in the world.
-The campus has a modern WiFi infrastructure in all residential and academic buildings and a 2Gb Internet connection for research and collaboration from the classroom, dorm room or lab.
-Students have access to modern computer labs across campus with a student/ computer ratio of 7.6 to 1. iMacs and Mac Minis in the labs provide access to both Windows and Mac OS X operating systems.
+The campus has a robust WiFi infrastructure in all residential and academic buildings and a 2Gb Internet connection for research and collaboration from the classroom, dorm room or lab.
+Students have access to modern computer labs across campus with a student/computer ratio of 7.6 to 1, iMacs and Mac Minis in the labs provide access to both Windows and Mac OS X operating systems.
 All major classrooms have multimedia and computer projection capabilities.
 Students have access to a full complement of network services, all accessible via a single, personal user ID and password.
-The campus participates in Google Apps for Education, providing email, calendar, unlimited cloud storage, document collaboration, YouTube for Education and a variety of other web services.
+The campus participates in Google Apps for Education, providing email. calendar, unlimited cloud storage, document collaboration, YouTube for Education and a variety of other web services.
 Students can copy and print using their GC ID and supplied print credit.
 They also have access to color and large format printing if needed.
 The ITS Help Desk provides students on and off campus with tech support.
 Schertz Computing Center is open 24 hours, seven days a week.
 ITS also provides all the help and documentation students need to configure their computers for home access or residence hall use.
 An annual customer satisfaction survey identifies priorities for ongoing improvement.
 For more information about technology at GC, see the ITS web page at goshen.edu/its/.